Kav1770/cse15l-lab-reports/labReport3.md

 **Does Not Match**

-grep -v will print out the lines that do not contain a "string"
+grep -v will print out the lines that do not contain a "string."

+**Usecases:**
+This can be useful if the programmer is looking for lines in a file that do not include a certain string.
+This can also be useful if the programmer is looking to see which file in a directory may not include a specific string and what line does not include that.
+Ultimately, this command is very useful to find parts of files that do not include a certain string.

 Looking specifically in plos/journal.pbio.0020156.txt, we can see which lines do not contain the string "a".
 ```